 Today, I am sharing a step-by-step guide to how to make eyelet curtains, sometimes called grommet top curtains.
 This classic design always adds some sophistication to a space.
 The eyelet heading creates a simple, modern edge that is easy to hang as it just slides on to the pole so easily.

-But what if you are starting from scratch?
-Well, you will need some fabric measurements and these are the ones I used.
-The good news is especially with grommeted curtains, it is very forgiving if you measure too wide.
-My pre-purchased curtains were 54″ wide and one panel can cover my 34″ wide window but I like the extra bunching with more grommets so I have a panel on each side.
+My curtain panels are each 54″ wide, and one panel can cover my 34″ wide windows, but I like the extra bunching with more grommets, so I have a panel on each side.

-- Determine the width of the area you’ll want the curtain(s) to cover.
+- Measure the width of the area or window you’ll want the curtain(s) to cover.

-- If you have a very wide window and curtains on either side and want them to meet in the middle, divide that number by 2.
+- If you have curtains on either side and want them to meet in the middle, divide that number by 2.
 I wouldn’t do this with a standard window size because you want more folds/grommets to look right.